trueheart78/book-notes/working-with-ruby-threads/README.md

 > Atomic means it can't be interrupted. `||=` is not atomic.

+> Use mutexes to read and write data that may be shared.

 Notes:

 - [Chapter 1.
 You're Always in a Thread](ch01-you-re-always-in-a-thread.md)